 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 70D and the D3300 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Canon 70D and Nikon D3300 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 So how do things add up?
-Is there a clear favorite between the Canon 70D and the Canon 70D?
+Is there a clear favorite between the Canon 70D and the Nikon D3300?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 70D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Easier setting verification: Has an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.